SeaGL/organization/tech/procedures/2023 speaker gift.md

 1. Discard the printed instruction pamphlet; it’s primarily for a different product and promotes proprietary software.
 1. Peel the protective adhesive layer off of the bottom.
 Temporarily loosening the screws with a Phillips #1 screwdriver can make this easier.
+1. Apply the adhesive rubber feet around the bottom screws.
+Each foot is a ring with a discardable core.
 1. Program a key layout; the factory configuration is `c` on all keys.

 ## Programming